 Only when I decided not to try so hard, was when he'd come out and sit with me for a couple of minutes chatting about his day or what happened in school.
 Now every time I need to speak to him, I'd actually tell him that I need to speak to him about something and to let me know if he's free to talk about it.
 I think he appreciated this more which made me realise that he is growing up and has emotions and needs as I do and I should respect that.

+We're not talking every day here.
+This one applies to those occasional times when he needs to just, be.
 We've all been there.
 Sometimes, we just want to stay home to take a breather.
-It can sometimes be overwhelming.
-But when it comes to our kids, when they say they would like to not stay home for the day, we force them to go without even asking why.
+Life can sometimes be overwhelming.
+But when it comes to our kids, when they say they would like to stay home for the day, we sometimes force them to go without even asking why.

-For the past year or two, every now and then I'd wake up to long notes left by my son explaining why he didn't want to go to school on that particular day.
-They were not often but they were important and necessary for him so I let him.
+For the past year or two, every now and then, I'd wake up to long notes left by my son explaining why he didn't want to go to school on that particular day.
+They were not often, but they were important and necessary for him, so I let him.
 I let him sleep in if he wanted to.
-Since he doesn't miss school

-In return, I made sure that he e-mailed his teacher, explaining why he wasn't in school.
+But I do make sure that he e-mails his teacher, explaining why he isn't in school.

 His Immediate Future Plans

-I have since resisted talking about career paths and college planning though once in a while he will bring it up and we will talk about it.
-I let him take the lead whilst I listen, give my opinions carefully when needed, and if he truly wants my advice, then he'll ask for it and gladly give it.
+I have since stopped being persistent in knowing about his college planning and career path options but he will bring up the subject on occasion when he needs advice.
+I've learnt to listen more, give my opinions carefully when needed, and if he genuinely wants my advice, then he'll ask for it and gladly give it.
 The last thing I want to do is shove him in a direction I THINK he wants, or even worse, in the direction I think he SHOULD.

 I am very confident that my son is capable of making pretty good decisions on his own.

-As a parent, I believe that it's important to note there are times that we do need to push them, and there times we need to back the hell off.
+As a parent, I believe that it's important to note there are times that we do need to push them, and there are times we need to back off.

-It's important to allow the process of growing up happen as it should, to allow him to have the freedom to be who he wants to be and not who I want him to be.
+It's essential to allow the process of growing up to happen as it should, to allow him to have the freedom to be who he wants to be and not who I want him to be.